 Come up with a plan for household members to share toiletries like shampoo.
 The family can review different brands and agree on one or let each family member take a turn at selecting a new bottle.
 This not only saves money, it also reduces the amount of space needed to store the item.
 The shower will not be cluttered with shampoo bottles that can fall and cause a hazard while bathing.

 Samples may be small but they are also free.
 Take the toiletries offered by hotels, pick up samples at store makeup counters, and get some when attending public events that feature vendor booths.
 This saves money and allows you to try new products before making a purchase.
 Why waste money on a new lotion if it does not moisturize the skin?
 Try a sample of it to determine whether it really works before spending any hard-earned money.

 Industrious individuals can make their own toiletries from inexpensive ingredients sold in drug stores or supermarkets.
 Recipes are available online for making everything from shampoo to laundry detergent.
-Rather than purchasing specialty products like dandruff shampoo, make a dandruff treatment at home from apple cider vinegar or malt vinegar.
+Rather than purchasing speciality products like dandruff shampoo, make a dandruff treatment at home from apple cider vinegar or malt vinegar.
 Instead of purchasing toothpaste at the store, brush teeth with baking soda.

 Conserve the toiletries that you do buy, using only as much as necessary.
 Cutting back on the amount of toothpaste, shampoo, and laundry detergent per use can save money.
 Mop up spills with a reusable towel rather than a disposable paper towel.